 For example, routing rules that are implemented can define whether the workflow needs to be skipped, reassigned, ended or passed to another user.
 Workflows can also be approved or rejected via email and modules added that allow a manager to approve or reject forms.

-When action is required from another user, notifications can easily be set up to alert them.
-All of this is fully trackable and each and every form that’s processed can be kept for auditing and a full history.
+When action is required from another user, notifications can easily be set up to alert them, with notifications sent periodically until the action is completed.

 The beauty of forms and workflows is that they can be implemented in stages and can encompass the departments and managers of your choosing.
 These can be organised into groups and tasks can be added in for each group.
 Workflows and forms are highly flexible in that they can be customised to suit the organisation and the user.
 Thanks to the lack of paper involved, it’s also very scalable as an organisation can start with certain workflows and add in further at a later stage.